tonghuikang/blog/_posts/2025-06-09-empower-your-ai-software-engineer.md

 [^1]: You also want to provide AI the ability to experiment in a safe environment.
 You should build separate tools, each with a different level of access.
 Actions that involve a lot of exploration (e.g. figuring out how to make the offline table query), build a tool with controlled access (e.g. read-only) so that any accidents that happen during exploration (e.g. dropping tables) would be contained.
 Actions that have a clear and obvious procedure (e.g. checking whether the button works) could have more access (use of web-browser which can have real-world impact), because we do not expect accidents to happen.

-[^2]: This is currently not easy at the company I work at.
-To deploy an internal version of a product, I need to open up three terminals and run three separate commands, and sometimes they fail.
-Of course, I would appreciate if this was just one command that is run in the background.
-You see that making investments to help AI execute could help humans execute too.
+[^2]: Currently, to deploy an internal version of a product, I need to open up three terminals and run a command for each of them in parallel.
+New hires often get confused by the process.
+You see that making investments to help AI execute could help humans execute better too.